It’s when The Promise begins its wide release to theaters across the United States.

 The picture, financed by the late Fresno native Kirk Kerkorian, directed by Terry George (Hotel Rwanda, In the Name of the Father), and produced by Eric Esrailian, took a long and circuitous route to the cineplex.

 The Promise stars Oscar Isaac (Star Wars, Episode VII: The Force Awakens), Christian Bale (American Psycho, The Dark Knight Trilogy) and Charlotte Le Bon (Yves Saint Laurent, The Hundred-Foot Journey) in a love triangle set behind the backdrop of World War I-era Ottoman Turkey.
-Isaac stars as Michael, a medical student who arrives to Constantinople, where he meets Christopher Myers (Bale) and Ana (Le Bon), an Armenian of Parisian upbringing.
+Isaac stars as Michael, a medical student who arrives in Constantinople, where he meets Christopher Myers (Bale) and Ana (Le Bon), an Armenian of Parisian upbringing.

 The film follows the three as the Young Turk government leading the Ottoman Empire begins its campaign of mass deportation and annihilation of Christian Armenians.